County euthanasia rates have fallen dramatically since 2010

 Nowadays, the county finds live solutions for 75 percent of the animals that come through its doors.

-“It’s been a long road,” said KCAS Director Nick Cullen.
+“It’s been a long road,” said Animal Services Director Nick Cullen.
 “But we’ve made a lot of progress.”

 He said the county’s work is not complete yet.
-He hopes to get to a point where KCAS is finding live solutions for 90 percent of the animals
+He hopes to get to a point where Animal Services is finding live solutions for 90 percent of the animals

 Cullen said a variety of efforts have led to the drop in animal deaths.